Zuehlke/lego-agent/README.md

 ## SSH

 The robot exposes an SSH interface on the default port.
-This can be used to copy over files via sftp.
+This can be used to copy over the backend files via sftp.
 The following credentials are used:

 - Username: _robot_
 - Passwort: _maker_

+**Hint:** Given the default credentials, and also the unprotected REST API, it's recommended to only use the robot in a trusted network.

 ## Troubleshooting

-If you cannot connect to the robot (`ConnectionRefusedError`), check the following:
+If you cannot connect to the robot, check the following:

 - Is the robot still in the wifi?
 Sometimes it disconnects, in which case a reboot helps.
 - Is the robot and your laptop in the __same__ wifi?
-- Is the IP of the robot correctly configured in _.env_?
 - Is the server on the robot running (_run_server.py_)?
+- Was the IP of the robot correctly entered?

 If you can connect, but a specific sensor or actor is not working, check if it's connected at the right location.
 Optionally plug it out and in again or replace the cable.